The 2015 UBA Softball Leagues are not sanctioned by USSSA, ASA,

 The coach or team representative will be responsible for making the sure roster is online and correct.

-If a player wishes to switch teams within the same league, UBA must be notified and the player MUST first obtain a written release from their current manager.
+If a player wishes to switch teams within the same league, UBA must be notified in advance to that we may update the online rosters.

 Any player requesting a release should be granted one unless extenuating circumstances are involved.
 In that case, the manager should submit a written explanation to the UBA Softball Advisory Committee why the release is not being granted.

-NEW: All players will need to carry some form of ID and may be asked to provide at any time.
+All players will need to carry some form of ID and may be asked to provide at any time by an umpire or field supervisor to verify their spot on the roster.
 Players will not be allowed to play if they cannot provide it.
-All players will need to provide ID prior to any league tournament games.

-I. Failing to include a player that is included in the PRS on your roster, will result in an automatic forfeit of all games played using the player.
+Failing to include a player that is included in the PRS on your roster will result in an automatic forfeit of all games played using the player.

-*If a team has questions about the eligibility of a player on another team, then an inquiry should be submitted in writing to the UBA office.
-Player eligibility refers to, A. A player NOT being listed on a team's roster or B. a player paying in the right division.
+*If a team has questions about the eligibility of a player on another team, then it needs to be brought to the attention of the field supervisor, who can then check ID and verify eligibility.
+Player eligibility refers to (A) A player NOT being listed on a team's roster or (B) a player paying in the right division.
 The inquiry and any other resulting activity will be handled by a panel consisting of designated members of the UBA Players Board, which—at its discretion—may call the player and coach of the team in question to attend a special hearing.
-In such cases, umpires WILL NOT become involved in handling any dispute.
+In such cases, umpires and field supervisors WILL NOT become involved in handling any dispute.
 This is strictly an administrative matter and teams will be instructed to contact the UBA office to discuss.